pikatchu/closedsource/book/0026-family_dinner.md

 Her mother’s expression remained firm.
 “I understand perfectly.”

-Jasmina clenched her fists, but there was nothing left to say.
+Jasmina knew there was nothing left to say.

 Without another word, she turned and walked away from the table.